fernando-mc/fernandomc.com/content/reading-list.md

 3. The Golden Enclaves - Naomi Novik
 4. American War - Omar El Akkad
 5. The Lost Metal - Brandon Sanderson
+6. A Master of Djinn - P. Djèlí Clark

 **Read in 2022**